-Over the next few days, continued attempts were made to stop the trams, and skirmishes between trade unionists and the DMP and RIC continued – many of the latter having been transported in from across Ireland to deal with the strike.
+Over the next few days, continued attempts were made to stop the trams, and skirmishes between trade unionists and police continued – many of the latter having been transported in from across Ireland to deal with the strike.
 The conflict exploded on 31 August.
 James Larkin had been banned from speaking in Dublin, as his presence was deemed to be incendiary, but nonetheless he was snuck into the Imperial Hotel where he made a brief appearance before being arrested.
-As cheers went up from the crowd, the uniformed thugs lurched forward in a baton charge.
+The polic reaction was described in an interview years later by one of the women involved in the subterfuge, Helena Moloney: “Well the police then got savage, they were very angry at being circumvented like that, and they advanced on the crowd and batoned right and left”.
 Passers-by returning from church, curious onlookers, trade unionists alike were batoned in the frenzy of violence.
 Indeed, most of those attacked were not involved in the strike at all, as many ITGWU members were at another meeting in Croydon Park at the time.

 Up to 600 people were injured in the charge, the night prior to Bloody Sunday the police had also mortally wounded two men, John Byrne and James Nolan, whose deaths are occasionally misattributed to the events of 31 August.
 Robert Monteith described one of the attacks,